 Applying science capital research to our practice…

 Whether it is behind the scenes or in a public facing role, everyone in who works in our museums plays an important part in creating a welcoming, relevant and inspiring experience for all our audiences.

 It is about looking critically at how we work every day to create an environment which reflects our visitors’ perspectives and life experiences.
 By doing that, we hope that we will give more people, more chances to recognise that science is something that is useful and valuable in their lives, now and in the future.

 Applying research into practice is work in progress, we don’t have all the answers.
 But we want to support all our staff to recognise the value and impact this best practice can bring to our work and are rolling out workshops and communication and creating tools and resources that will help us to do that.

 In summary we are using the research to:

-- Reflect on our day-to-day practice using science engagement reflection points based on the dimensions of science capital
+- Reflect on our day-to-day practice using our science engagement reflection points which are based on the different dimensions of science capital.

-- Audit and reflect on our current offer to help us recognise our strengths and to identify challenges and new opportunities in our existing offer
+- Audit and reflect on our current offer to help us recognise our strengths and to identify challenges and where there are new opportunities in our existing offer.

 - Review and improve the support and information we provide for visitors to maximize the learning opportunities of a museum visits, including teacher CPD, museum resources and home and classroom activities.